 For your content to be effective, people need to read it.
 You may be a clever or quick writer, but ultimately the greatest content in the world isn’t going to help your business unless it can be found.
-Well written, quality content makes use of appropriate keyword density, inbound links, and other elements of search engine optimization that make your site more visible on search engines.
+Well written, quality content makes use of appropriate keyword density, inbound links, and other elements of search engine optimization that make your site more visible on Google and other search engines.

 As SEO continues to evolve, social media has become in important facet of any well design SEO effort.
 The sharing of website content on different social media platforms helps drive content, website and business visibility, increases visitor traffic to the business website, and builds additional, quality links your business website.

 From the earliest days of online music piracy to the latest additions to the armada of social networking websites, the sharing of quality content is a key factor driving the Internet.
 Good content is valuable because it’s precisely the type of content that’s worth sharing—it’s informative, engaging, funny, controversial, educational, or insightful.
 And with the rise of social media sites and mobile browsing, shared content doesn’t just boost brand awareness; it’s also a significant part of making your brand visible online.

 “Good content is valuable because it’s precisely the type of content that’s worth sharing.”

 The types of content that are shared is growing and evolving.
 From the more text-based content of blogs, Twitter and Facebook, to the video content of YouTube, Vimeo, Instagram, Facebook, Vines and others, to the graphical content of Pinterest, Facebook, and Google+, social media continues to morph at a breakneck pace.
 Providing a host of expanding opportunities for sharing content that is worth sharing.

 Think Long Term, Think Quality